Jacob Spiegel: Early life, education, and career

 Born in Boston, Massachusetts, Spiegel attended The English High School, and received his law degree from Boston University School of Law in 1922.
-In 1936, Spiegel worked for the Senate campaign of Henry Cabot Lodge Jr., and later became Lodge's legislative secretary.
+In 1936, Spiegel worked for the Senate campaign of Henry Cabot Lodge Jr. and later became Lodge's legislative secretary.

 Judicial service

-In 1939, Spiegel became a Boston Municipal Court Special Justice, appointed to that office by Governor Leverett Saltonstall.
+In 1939, Spiegel became a Special Justice of the Boston Municipal Court, appointed to that office by Governor Leverett Saltonstall.

-Prior to his appointment to the state supreme court, Spiegel was a personal attorney to Governor Furcolo.
+Prior to his appointment to the state Supreme Judicial Court, Spiegel was a personal attorney to Governor Furcolo.
 Spiegel was the first Jewish justice to serve on the Massachusetts Supreme Judicial Court, and became known as a champion for civil rights on the court, writing decisions that "led the way against racial discrimination in housing".
 In one decision, he opined that "discrimination based on the hope of monetary gain and not upon a personal prejudice is ever more reprehensible".
 Spiegel resigned from the court upon reaching the statutory age limit.